 Help users avoid and correct mistakes.

-- Input error should be identified and described in the text to the user when automatically detected.
+- Input errors should be identified and described in the text to the user when automatically detected.

 - Provide labels or instructions when content requires user input.